With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 The circuit has to be assembled on a circuit board.
 I find that a piece broken off a larger board will be sufficient.
-It has green solder mask on, in ...
+It has green solder mask ...

 The board has been cut and filed to make it about as wide as a AAA cell.